 Queens’ Mathematics Fellows

-Professor Julia Gog OBE, Director of Studies, David N Moore Fellow & University Reader in Mathematical Biology
+Professor Julia Gog OBE, Director of Studies, David N Moore Fellow, Professor of Mathematical Biology

 Research interests: mathematical biology, the mathematics of infectious disease spread and evolution, particularly influenza, and bioinformatics of viruses.

 Dr Thomas Forster, Assistant Director of Studies for Part III